networkservicemesh/deployments-k8s/examples/observability/jaeger-and-prometheus/README.md

 EOF
 ```

 Create NSE patch.
-The patch adds `TELEMETRY` variable with value `true`.
+The patch adds `NSM_LOG_LEVEL` variable with value `TRACE`.
 It enables telemetry for NSE.
 This example also has patches for manager and forwarder.
 ```bash
 cat > example/patch-nse.yaml <<EOF
 ---